j-duff/game-of-tones/TEMPLATE/GoT.md

 				});
 ```

-The main functionality of the Show Answer button comes from the if-statements, which checks the relevant states of the different elements.
+The main functionality of the Show Answer button comes from the if-statements, which check the relevant states of the different elements.
 This round of the game involves only two tonal patterns (pattern1 and pattern2), and correspondingly, there are only two if-statements (one if-statement, and an else-if-statement) which move the two sets of cards to the two sets of matching answer spots.
 When developing the game further, you may want to add additional tonal patterns.
 To expand the Show Answer button for another tonal pattern, add another else-if-statement that checks the additional tonal pattern (pattern3):

 ```js